Keep your auto insurance premiums in check; drive carefully to avoid long weekend traffic tickets and collisions.

 - Buckle up and make sure everyone in the car does as well.
 About 5 per cent of Canadians don't buckle up, yet they represent one-third of fatalities in collisions where there's been a death.

 - Be patient.
 Long weekend traffic is going to be slow, and driving aggressively will only increase the odds that you'll get into a collision or get pulled over and handed a ticket.
-If you want to avoid the masses, plan to leave earlier or later than everyone else.
+If traffic congestion really gets under your skin, try to avoid the masses by planning to leave earlier or later than peak traffic times.

 - Don't drive distracted.
-If you're hungry, eat before you leave or at the rest stop.
-Put your phone on mute so that you can't hear the texts, emails or calls coming in.
-And, pre-program your route into your GPS.
+If you're hungry, eat before you leave or at the rest stop, put your phone on mute, and pre-program your route into the GPS.

-- Have a Plan B in case your original route is too congested by traffic volume or there's a collision.
+- Have a back-up route planned in case your original route is too congested by traffic volume or there's a collision.

 - If there is a collision on route, remember to give emergency personnel the space they need to do their job safely.
 Slow down and move over when passing stopped police, ambulance, fire trucks, or tow trucks with flashing lights.